Emetron, 2 mg/ml 4 ml 5 pcs

 Interaction

-Because ondansetron is metabolized by the liver enzyme system (cytochrome P450), caution is required when used together:
+Because Ondansetron is metabolized by the enzyme system (cytochrome P450) of the liver, caution is required when used together:

-Ondansetron at a concentration of 16-160 µg/ml is pharmaceutically compatible with the following drugs, which can be administered via a Y-injector:
+Ondansetron at a concentration of 16-160 mcg/ml is pharmaceutically compatible with the following drugs that can be administered through a Y-shaped injector:

 Overdose